ClusterFights/MunchMan/Level_2_Ducky/fpga/impl/top_md5/README.md

 ## Status

-Implementation fails because the design is too big by a factor of two.
-Currently have ~16000 registers and only ~8000 on the fpga.
+The ice40 implementation fails because the design is too big by at least a factor of 2.

+Currently debugging the arty_s7 implementation.
+The bitstream gets generated OK.
+When sending commands the ACK byte gets returned as 0xe5 when it should be 0x01.

 ## Block Diagram